ryot4/sidenote/README.md

     $ ls -l .notes
     lrwxrwxrwx 1 ryot4 ryot4 31 Feb  9 19:03 .notes -> /home/ryot4/Documents/notes

-When `.notes` does not exist in the current working directory, sidenote searchs the directory hierarchy upward.
+When `.notes` does not exist in the current working directory, sidenote searches the directory hierarchy upward.
 Therefore you only need to run `init` at the top directory.

     $ sidenote path            # Print the relative path to the .notes directory.